-Rather than build solely or primarily on legacy technologies often prone to reliability or costs issues, the team picked the most remarkable ideas from the rocket engineering industry and leveraged these to design its remarkable new rockets.
+Rather than build solely or primarily on legacy technologies often prone to reliability or cost issues, the team picked the most remarkable ideas from the rocket engineering industry and leveraged these to design its remarkable new rockets.

 2. Setting Strategic Stretch Goals